 06 Sep Compliance is not a swear word…..

-Almost every business that relies on children as customers thinks compliance is a bad word – to some extent anyway.
+Almost every business that relies on children as customers think compliance is a bad word – to some extent anyway.
 Many large businesses use the increased levels of legislation to sell products and services that increase cost and reduce convenience when it could so simply be reversed.
-In the current economic climate it has never been so important to look at your costs but with complicated contracts and dreaded compliance, many businesses turn a blind eye and accept what they are sold as being the only solution.
+In the current economic climate, it has never been so important to look at your costs but with complicated contracts and dreaded compliance, many businesses turn a blind eye and accept what they are sold as being the only solution.
 Here are my top tips to save money, increase compliance as well as improve confidence that as a ‘child-friendly’ business you are encouraging hygiene best practise as well as possibly reducing your carbon footprint.

 Step 1 – Hand Soap

 Liquid soaps are expensive.
 Much more cost-effective are spray soaps and foaming soaps.
 They both dispense about 90% less soap with each dose, on average a foaming or spray soap system is about 50% cheaper than a standard bulk-fill liquid system.
 However, there is a health benefit too, as it is easier to both use (spread over the skin) and wash off which greatly reduces the risk of soap being left on the skin which can cause dry skin and in extreme cases eczema.